-6.3.19 Netting Analysis for Option 2
+7.4.19 Netting Analysis for Option 3A

-Emission estimates were developed for Option 2 and used in the emissions "netting" analysis.
-These estimates accounted for fuel use (natural gas and LSD and ULSD for $PM{2.5}$), the addition of pollution controls, and the conversion of SO_2 emissions to particulate sulfate and sulfuric acid.
-Emission factors for the boilers were obtained from vendors and experience obtained through permitting other boiler projects.
-A summary of the basis for emissions for Option 2 is presented in Table 6-2.
+Emission estimates were developed for Option 3A and used in the emissions "netting" analysis.
+These estimates accounted for fuel use (natural gas and LSD or ULSD for $PM{2.5}$ ), the addition of pollution controls, and the conversion of $SO_2$ emissions to particulate sulfate and sulfuric acid.
+Emission factors for the upgrade of Boiler 100 and the new boilers were obtained from vendors and experience obtained through permitting other boiler projects.
+A summary of the basis for emissions for Option 3A is presented in Table 7-2.

-Table 6-8 - Netting Results for Option 2
+Table 7-8 - Netting Results for Option 3A\